Follow this guide for a list of the best and most effective Facebook giveaway ideas for all kinds of brands.

-Are you sold on running a Facebook giveaway but struggling a bit with what kind of giveaway to run?
+Are you sold on running a Facebook giveaway but struggling a bit with an idea for your giveaway?

 Hopefully this article will help.
 Here’s what I’ll cover:

-- I’ll show you real-world examples of these strategies which worked for businesses like yours
+- Real-world examples of these Facebook giveaway ideas and strategies which worked for businesses like yours

 Facebook Giveaway Idea #1: Holiday Themed